-The Texas Administrative Code has developed the Dual Credit program for high school juniors and seniors.
-Exceptions may be made for 10th grade students who have demonstrated outstanding academic performance and capability (as evidenced by grade-point average and assessment indicators).
+The Texas Administrative Code has developed the Dual Credit program for high school students.
+Exceptions may be made for 9th and10th grade students who have demonstrated outstanding academic performance and capability (as evidenced by grade-point average and assessment indicators).
 In accordance with Alamo Colleges policy, all students taking courses on the college campus must be 16 years of age by the start of the academic year in which they enroll.
-This includes internet based courses.

 11th and 12th Grade

 Student consideration is also based upon submission of a complete application packet, qualifying test scores, and must be listed on the High School's Recommendation List.
-They can take a maximum of two dual credit courses during each fall and spring semester, from the available courses list.
-(Students will be charged $80.00 per credit hour for classes that are not dual credit sectioned and offered with regular college students.
-All methods apply; face to face, internet and distance.)
+They can take a maximum of two dual credit courses per semester, from the available courses list.

 This chart is a breakdown of placement standards per subject and will only list the test instruments acceptable through the Texas Success Initiative (TSI).
 The standards currently listed have been approved but are subject to change per THECB or Alamo Colleges policy updates.
 Please keep in mind that this chart will indicate all possible subjects taken through dual credit, even if they are not offered on your high school campus.